mustapha-rashiduddin/emacs-config/README.md

-Most AI coding tools send your code to the cloud.
-This environment doesn't.
-It's a fully local, privacy-first IDE built on Emacs — packaged in Docker -- https://github.com/mustapha-rashiduddin/student-emacs-pull so anyone can run it with one command — with a knowledge graph that connects your notes directly to your code, and an agent architecture that prevents hallucination at the structural level by restricting AI writes to named code blocks.
-Pull it.
-Run it.
-Own it.

 Emacs Configuration

-This is an Evil-based Emacs configuration centered around Org-mode, C/C++/Python development, and a custom SQLite-backed workspace bookmark system.
+This is an Evil-based Emacs configuration centered around Org-mode, C/C++/Python/Bash development, and a custom SQLite-backed workspace bookmark system.

 Requirements: